chauff/cse1500-web-transcripts/Assignment-2.md

 We suggest you check the ESLint (or any other linter) output: it should help you to spot easy-to-make mistakes, which in turn should help you write better code.

 Ensure that your code contains the necessary `package.json` file content to install/run the code, i.e. it should be sufficient to take your `myapp` folder, and run `npm install` and `npm start` to start the server.
-Any specific configuration parameters your code requires should be described in an accompanying `README` file.
+Any specific configuration parameters your code requires, should be described in an accompanying `README` file.